 This Pumpkin Mousse Pie is so creamy and delicious, no one will believe it’s a no-bake pie!
 But that also means it’s easy to make ahead for a totally stress-free special occasion dish.
 Pumpkin is a great addition to any dessert table since it’s full of fiber, vitamins, minerals, and low in fat and calories.
 The maple whipped cream adds a touch of something different but doesn’t increase the difficulty level at all.
 Puff pastry cut-outs are a fun addition that personalizes this dessert to the holiday or occasion.

 Even though this pumpkin mousse pie is a no-bake pie, you’ll still need the oven for one very important part–blind baking the crust!
 Whether you use a premade or homemade crust, blind baking ensures that the crust is crisp throughout and helps manage shrinking and bubbling during baking.
 Building up the edges of the crust with the scraps also helps make a beautiful edge that won’t shrink down.
 Don’t have pie weights?
 No sweat!
 You can use dry beans or sugar on a piece of parchment paper.
-Sugar can be reused in the is way several times, although it may brown over time.
+Sugar can be reused in this way several times, although it may brown over time.
 Once it browns, you can use it in cookies or brownies to add a subtle caramel flavor.
 Delish!

 Pumpkin Mousse Pie with Maple Whipped Cream